tejpshah/2048-DeepRL/README.md

 Prior to testing the agents on 2048, we trained models in the Cart Pole v1 environment; both models trained agents that obtained the optimal reward/score in Cart Pole.
 Notebooks for these files are also included here.

-## Reward &amp State Representation
+## Reward and State Representation
 The DDQN model used the number of empty (0) tiles on the board to calculate its reward.
 The PPO model used the maximum tile on the board and the change in game score.

 For state representation, both models transformed the 4x4 game board into one hot vectors, corresponding to the value of the tile.